epiverse-trace/tutorials/instructors/04-practical-late.md

-## Activity 1: Generate disease trayectories of new infections
+## Activity 1: Generate disease trajectories of new infections

 Generate disease trajectories of infectious subjects and new infections using the following available inputs: